Basis-Theory/basistheory-integration-guides/collections/guides/collect_payments/index.md

 return reactionToken.data.id;
 ```

 Now that you have your Stripe Payment Method, you can store this within your own platform and avoid becoming dependent on Basis Theory for your future transactions.
-As soon as you need a new Stripe Payment Method, just call the `/react` endpoint for that card and you'll have a newly attached token.
+As soon as you need a new Stripe Payment Method, just call the `/react` endpoint for that card, and you'll have a newly attached token.

 ## Use the reaction data to charge a customer

-Now, you’re able to access the token created by your token exchange.
+Now, you’re able to access the token created by your token Reactor.
 You may be using this for analytical BIN information, fraud analytics, or to charge a card using the processor token you’ve created.

 ```js
 const stripe = require("stripe")(STRIPE_API_KEY);